2021 Cincinnati Reds season

 The 2021 Cincinnati Reds season was the 152nd season for the franchise in Major League Baseball, and their 19th at Great American Ball Park in Cincinnati.

 The first to be broadcast on the rebranded Bally Sports Ohio, it would also be memorable as the first for a new PBP television broadcaster for the Reds, John Sadak.
+This came after previous play-by-play announcer Thom Brennaman was fired during the previous season for his controversial homophobic remarks on the air during a game.

+The Reds stayed in contention for most of the season after making the playoffs the previous year.
+However, a late September slump ultimately eliminated them from the postseason for the 7th time in the last 8 seasons and the 7th straight full season.
+Despite this, they still finished with a winning record at 83–79 to finish with back to back winning records for the first time since 2012 and 2013.